pomdtr/smallweb.run/www/docs/reference/cli.md

 ### Options

 ```
   -h, --help                   help for list
       --json                   output as json
+      --template string        template to use
+      --template-file string   template file to use
 ```

 ## smallweb logs